DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Protocol Evaluation

 \section{Protocol Evaluation}

-In this section, we will conduct an in-depth evaluation of the \ac{DBMC-aNOMAly} protocol using \acp{MCS} based on randomly generated pilot sequences and the application of the Poisson channel model as introduced in Section~\ref{sec:system_model} including an evaluation of the effects of sampling jitter as defined in Subsection~\ref{subsec:communication_system}.
-We will investigate a number of different scenarios by varying the network size $K$, the noise level, the considered \ac{ISI}, the sampling jitter, the inclusion of Algorithm~\ref{alg:numMol}, as well as changing parameters during runtime to emulate more realistic situations.
-For each result, the full protocol run has been repeated at least 100 times, while for particularly high-variance scenarios, i.e. for low SNR or large sampling jitter, we utilized up to 1000 repetitions.
-We will start with an exemplary analysis of the effects of the \ac{WCAM}, looking at the interventions and the change in synchronization offset it causes.
-Then, extensive results for the systematic parameter analysis will be presented.
+This section evaluates \ac{DBMC-aNOMAly} by simulation using randomly generated pilot sequences and the Poisson channel model from Section~\ref{sec:system_model}, including the sampling-jitter model from Subsection~\ref{subsec:communication_system}.
+We vary the network size $K$, noise level, sampling jitter, and inclusion of Algorithm~\ref{alg:numMol}.
+We also evaluate pilot overhead, protocol efficiency, and changing parameters during runtime.

+For each result, the full protocol run has been repeated at least 100 times, while for high-variance scenarios, i.e. for low SNR or large sampling jitter, we utilized up to 1000 repetitions.
+We first analyze the \ac{WCAM} trigger probability, specificity and the impact on \ac{BEP} trajectories.
+Then, results for the systematic parameter analysis will be presented.

 An overview of the simulation parameters can be found in Table~\ref{tab:protocol_parameters}.
 The default values, indicated by the underline, are utilized unless otherwise stated.
+As discussed in Section~\ref{sec:system_model}, the values of distances $d_i$ and \ac{RX} radius $r$ allow the application of the \ac{UCA}, since the condition $r < 0.15 d_i$ is valid for all considered scenarios.